TITLE:Planning, Design, and Construction Manager/College Architect

-- Manages professional consultant teams and construction processes associated with defined projects.
+- Manages professional consultant teams, contractors/vendors and construction processes associated with defined projects.

-- Monitors and ensures the continuity between the planning, design, and construction processes and documents and Facilities Management Services operations to achieve efficient and effective integration of changes and additions of new facilities, systems, and technology.
+- Monitors and ensures the continuity between the planning, design, construction processes and documentation for Facilities Management Services operations to achieve efficient and effective integration of changes and additions of new facilities, systems, and technology.
 Collaborates with applicable internal departments on project execution methods and procedures.

 - Develops and maintains construction record documents and other related project information associated with College facilities.

 - Participates in the selection of vendors and contractors.
-Participates in defining the terms of contract agreements and ensures work is completed satisfactorily.
+Develops or participates in defining the scope of work, terms of contract agreements and ensures work is completed satisfactorily.
 Monitors the performance of contracts to ensure compliance with applicable specifications.

 - Monitors project budgets to identify potential financial overruns and variances; makes appropriate recommendations to alleviate financial implications.